 The Workforce and Employment Committee (WEC) works closely with HCAI staff to provide input, feedback and guidance and acts as the conduit for presenting information to the full Council membership as it relates to its responsibilities set in law.
 Additionally, the committee leads efforts to secure funding for the WET plan.
 Aside from the activities related to the WET Plan, the committee is focused on addressing the employment of individuals with psychiatric disabilities and substance use disorders, as well as advocating for an adequate supply of and funding for behavioral health professionals across various provider types.
-Additionally, the WEC tracks, participates, and comments on workforce initiatives created by DHCS, CalHHS, advocacy groups, educational institutions, and other partner organizations.
+Additionally, the WEC tracks, participates, and comments on workforce initiatives created by the Department of Health Care Services (DHCS), California Health and Human Services Agency (CalHHS), advocacy groups, educational institutions, and other partner organizations.

 - 1. Expand employment options for people with psychiatric disabilities, particularly processes that lead to certification and more professional status and establish stable career paths. - 2.
 Address the human resources problem in the public behavioral health system with specific emphasis on increasing cultural diversity in efforts to reduce disparities and promote the employment of consumers and family members. - 3.
-Ensure an adequate supply of and funding for behavioral health professionals to provide timely access to high-quality, culturally responsive, and equitable health care services for consumers served in the Public Behavioral Health System.
+Ensure an adequate supply of and funding for behavioral health professionals to provide timely access to high-quality, culturally responsive, and equitable health care services for consumers served in the Public Behavioral Health System. - Support programs providing stipends, loan forgiveness and other incentives and scholarships for persons committed to working in the public behavioral health system.